juand-r/EMNLP-2019/README.md

 ### [Data Augmentation](#contents)

+Something to keep an eye on: improvements in text generation for data augmentation in NLP (see below).

 :heavy_minus_sign: [EDA: Easy Data Augmentation Techniques for Boosting Performance on Text Classification Tasks](https://www.aclweb.org/anthology/D19-1670.pdf)
 > Performs experiments on "easy data augmentation" (EDA) strategies on five text classification datasets, and both convolutional and recurrent networks.
 On average "training with EDA while using only 50% of the available training set achieved the same accuracy as normal training with all available data". **Code:** http://github.com/jasonwei20/eda_nlp
 >